Secure Static Content Hosting with S3, CloudFront, and Basic Authentication

 Step 2: Set Up CloudFront Distribution

-2.1 Create CloudFront Distribution
+2.1 Create a Distribution

-- Console:
+- Console: CloudFront > Create distribution.

-. - Origin domain:
+- Origin domain:

-- Viewer Protocol Policy: Redirect HTTP to HTTPS.
+- Viewer protocol policy: Redirect HTTP to HTTPS.

 2.2 Configure Origin Access Control (OAC)

-- After distribution creation, go to
+- After distribution creation, go to the Origins tab.

 - This replaces legacy Origin Access Identity (OAI).